-However, many people who undergo therapy in a drug and alcohol rehab setting cite therapy as one of the most rewarding parts of their drug rehab treatment programme.
+However, many people who undergo therapy in a drug and alcohol rehab setting cite it as one of the most rewarding parts of their rehab treatment programme.

 If you are considering attending drug and alcohol rehab in West Sussex but are worried about the idea of attending therapy, then speak to a member of the OK Rehab team for advice and support.

 Please call our 24-hour helplineon 0800 326 5559

 The Importance Of Dual Diagnosis At Rehab In West Sussex

 Unfortunately, this makes recovering from both a lot harder, as each brings its own added complexities to the table.

 Lots of people suffer from a dual diagnosis across West Sussex.
 This is because the two are intertwined.

 Often, people who suffer from mental health issues use drugs and alcohol as a coping mechanism, and those who already consume drugs and alcohol develop mental health issues as a result of their use and addiction.